openjournals/joss/docs/review_criteria.md

 #### A statement of need

-The authors should clearly state what problems the software is designed to solve and who the target audience is.
+The authors should clearly state what problems the software is designed to solve, who the target audience is, and its relation to other work.

 #### Installation instructions